pyk595/tp/docs/DeveloperGuide.md

 ##### Aspect: How to store dates
 * Alternative 1 (current implementation): `DocumentedDate` objects use a `LocalDate` object to store dates.<br>
     * Pros: We can encapsulate the processes of date manipulation and comparison.
-        * We can leverage on Java being a strongly typed language to ensure that input and output are less prone to errors.
+        * We can leverage on Java being a strongly typed language to ensure that inputs and outputs are less prone to errors.
     * Cons: Users are restricted in the way they input dates.